BuoyantIO/service-mesh-academy/eliminate-cross-zone-traffic-hazl/README.md

 - Enable **High Availability Zonal Load Balancing (HAZL)**
   - Monitor traffic from the **Orders** application, with **HAZL** enabled
   - Observe the effect on cross-az traffic
-- Increase the number of requests in the **Orders** application
-  - Monitor the increased traffic from the **Orders** application
-  - Observe the effect on cross-az traffic
-- Decrease the number of requests in the **Orders** application
-  - Monitor the decreased traffic from the **Orders** application
-  - Observe the effect on cross-az traffic

 Feel free to follow along with _your own instance_ if you'd like, using the resources and instructions provided in this repository.